Last Updated on

 Hortobágy Wildlife Park

-Departing from the museum, you can reach the Hortobágy Wild Life Park, where we can get to know the original habitats of the land, who due to human activity gradually got pushed out from their homes, such as wolves, jackals, wild horses or vultures.
+Departing from the museum, you can reach the Hortobágy Wild Life Park, where we can get to know the original habitats of the land, who due to human activity gradually got pushed out of their homes, such as wolves, jackals, wild horses or vultures.

 We can also meet those who still live here, such as wildcats, white-tailed eagles, common kestrel, deer or ferrets.
 We also have the opportunity to take a real safari, where we can get closer – literally – to Hortobágy’s animals, by vehicles specifically made for this.